jseminck/multisliver-example-app/README.md

 This is an example application to demonstrate two issues that we currently are experiencing with the MultiSliver component from `sliver_tools`.

+## How to run

+Make sure an emulator is up and running, then just execute `flutter run` in the source code main directory.

 ## Functionality

 The way we use it in our app is that we have a sliver list in the body of the application, and it is possible to drag it to the top of the screen.
 The header then collapses (and normally animates to a different layout).